DeclarativeHub/ReactiveKit/README.md

 }
 ```

-If we now observe this signal, we will get either the user and a completion event
+If we now observe this signal, we will get either a user and a completion event

 ```
 ---[User]---|--->